Physics-informed neural networks for parameter learning of wildfire spreading: Discussion and conclusions

 \section{Discussion and conclusions}

 Wildfire-related natural disasters are among the most intricate environmental phenomena to model, as they initiate complex physical processes while being subject to dynamically evolving atmospheric conditions.
-The modeling formulation and ambient variations introduce numerous uncertainties, enhancing the risk of inadequate wildfire spreading predictions.
-This paper demonstrated the importance of PiNNs (with perspectives on data-driven modeling) for estimating some significant unknown wildfire model parameters that are most of the time unavailable to be measured in real-world scenarios.
-The innovative part centers on restricting the learning process to obey the physical constraints of the dynamic system directly into the training phase, thereby capturing the physics underlying it.
+The modeling formulation and ambient variations introduce numerous uncertainties, enhancing the risk of inadequate predictions of wildfire spread.
+This paper highlights the importance of PiNNs (with perspectives on data-driven modeling) for estimating critical unknown parameters that are often difficult to measure in real-world scenarios.
+The innovative aspect lies in restricting the learning process to obey the physical constraints of the dynamic system directly into the training phase, thereby capturing the physics underlying it.
+In a general sense, this framework can serve as an offline tool (proactive strategy) for simulating upcoming wildfire events across various scenarios and by producing multiple risk maps.

-All the examined case studies showcased the utility of PiNNs in uncovering the unknown model parameters across a wide spectrum of representative examples, encompassing both one- and two-dimensional fire front propagation events.
-Particularly, PiNNs unveiled great efficiency in identifying nominal values based on synthetic data derived from temperature and fuel measurements.
+All the examined case studies showcase the utility of PiNNs in uncovering the unknown model parameters across a wide spectrum of representative examples, encompassing both one- and two-dimensional firefront propagation events.
+Particularly, PiNNs unveiled great efficiency in identifying nominal values using both synthetic and empirical wildfire event data from the Troy fire in California.
 Despite the physics-consistent nature of the model, the simplicity of the ANN architecture aligned well with the size of the training dataset.
-Moreover, this revolutionary approach proved to be functional even when dealing with noisy data.
-The findings underscore the versatility and operability of PiNNs in addressing complex modeling tasks and boosting their performance not only as inverse but also as forward predictors.
+Moreover, this revolutionary approach proved to be functional even when dealing with simulated data and highly noisy temperature measurements obtained from thermal images.
+The findings underline the versatility and operability of PiNNs in addressing complex modeling tasks, boosting their performance as both inverse and forward predictors.